wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

     movl $1, %eax       # set eax for int 80 for system exit movl $0, %ebx       # set ebx for return code 0 int $0x80           # make it so again
 ```

 TODO: explain bytes, words, longs movb, movl, movl

-Building and running this from the command line we can see that the full first argument is now displayed:
+Building and running this from the `docker-shell` we can see that the full first argument is now displayed:

 ```
 root@8ec496c15833:/gas-asm-fib# ./make-app fib4